Progress Software (NASDAQ:PRGS) Updates FY 2022 Earnings Guidance

 Progress Software (NASDAQ:PRGS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $4.08-$4.12 for the period, compared to the consensus earnings per share estimate of $4.08.
 The company issued revenue guidance of $609.00 million-$617.00 million, compared to the consensus revenue estimate of $612.44 million.
 Progress Software also updated its Q4 2022 guidance to $1.06-$1.10 EPS.

-Progress Software (NASDAQ:PRGS – Get Rating) last issued its earnings results on Tuesday, September 27th.
-The software maker reported $1.00 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.97 by $0.03.
-Progress Software had a return on equity of 39.31% and a net margin of 14.75%.
-The business had revenue of $153.06 million during the quarter, compared to analysts’ expectations of $148.10 million.
-During the same period in the prior year, the firm posted $1.06 EPS.
-Progress Software’s quarterly revenue was up .3% compared to the same quarter last year.
-On average, sell-side analysts predict that Progress Software will post 3.46 EPS for the current fiscal year.
+Progress Software (NASDAQ:PRGS – Get Rating) last announced its quarterly earnings data on Tuesday, September 27th.
+The software maker reported $1.00 EPS for the quarter, topping analysts’ consensus estimates of $0.97 by $0.03.
+The company had revenue of $153.06 million during the quarter, compared to the consensus estimate of $148.10 million.
+Progress Software had a net margin of 14.75% and a return on equity of 39.31%.
+Progress Software’s quarterly revenue was up .3% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $1.06 EPS.
+As a group, analysts anticipate that Progress Software will post 3.46 earnings per share for the current fiscal year.

-Several equities research analysts have recently commented on PRGS shares.
-Wedbush reissued an outperform rating on shares of Progress Software in a research note on Wednesday, June 29th.
+A number of analysts recently issued reports on PRGS shares.
+StockNews.com upgraded shares of Progress Software from a buy rating to a strong-buy rating in a research report on Friday, October 7th.
 Jefferies Financial Group started coverage on Progress Software in a research note on Friday, September 9th.
-They issued a hold rating and a $52.00 target price for the company.
-Citigroup lowered their target price on Progress Software from $52.00 to $46.00 in a research note on Thursday, September 29th.
-StockNews.com raised Progress Software from a buy rating to a strong-buy rating in a research note on Friday, October 7th.
-Finally, Oppenheimer lowered their target price on Progress Software from $60.00 to $53.00 and set an outperform rating for the company in a research note on Wednesday, June 29th.
-Two equities research analysts have rated the stock with a hold rating, four have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus price target of $54.20.
+They set a hold rating and a $52.00 price target on the stock.
+Guggenheim started coverage on Progress Software in a research note on Friday, August 12th.
+They set a buy rating and a $60.00 price target on the stock.
+Wedbush restated an outperform rating on shares of Progress Software in a report on Wednesday, June 29th.
+Finally, Citigroup dropped their price objective on Progress Software from $52.00 to $46.00 in a report on Thursday, September 29th.
+Two analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and a consensus target price of $54.20.

 Insiders Place Their Bets

-In other Progress Software news, EVP Jennifer Ortiz sold 1,254 shares of Progress Software stock in a transaction dated Tuesday, August 16th.
-The stock was sold at an average price of $50.14, for a total value of $62,875.56.
-Following the sale, the executive vice president now owns 4,984 shares of the company’s stock, valued at approximately $249,897.76.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other Progress Software news, CEO Yogesh K. Gupta sold 5,000 shares of Progress Software stock in a transaction dated Monday, August 22nd.
-The stock was sold at an average price of $49.53, for a total value of $247,650.00.
-Following the sale, the chief executive officer now owns 70,000 shares of the company’s stock, valued at approximately $3,467,100.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Jennifer Ortiz sold 1,254 shares of Progress Software stock in a transaction dated Tuesday, August 16th.
-The shares were sold at an average price of $50.14, for a total value of $62,875.56.
-Following the completion of the sale, the executive vice president now directly owns 4,984 shares in the company, valued at approximately $249,897.76.
+In other Progress Software news, EVP Jeremy Segal sold 1,258 shares of the firm’s stock in a transaction dated Monday, October 3rd.
+The shares were sold at an average price of $43.82, for a total value of $55,125.56.
+Following the transaction, the executive vice president now owns 636 shares of the company’s stock, valued at $27,869.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Progress Software news, EVP Jeremy Segal sold 1,258 shares of the business’s stock in a transaction on Monday, October 3rd.
+The stock was sold at an average price of $43.82, for a total transaction of $55,125.56.
+Following the completion of the transaction, the executive vice president now owns 636 shares in the company, valued at approximately $27,869.52.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO Yogesh K. Gupta sold 5,000 shares of the business’s stock in a transaction on Wednesday, September 21st.
+The stock was sold at an average price of $43.87, for a total value of $219,350.00.
+Following the transaction, the chief executive officer now owns 65,000 shares of the company’s stock, valued at approximately $2,851,550.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 17,512 shares of company stock worth $817,901.
-Corporate insiders own 3.20% of the company’s stock.
+Insiders have sold 17,820 shares of company stock valued at $831,761 over the last quarter.
+Insiders own 3.20% of the company’s stock.

 Institutional Trading of Progress Software

-A number of hedge funds and other institutional investors have recently modified their holdings of PRGS.
-Raymond James & Associates increased its position in shares of Progress Software by 23.6% in the first quarter.
-Raymond James & Associates now owns 50,145 shares of the software maker’s stock valued at $2,361,000 after acquiring an additional 9,590 shares during the last quarter.
-PNC Financial Services Group Inc. increased its position in Progress Software by 19.4% during the first quarter.
-PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock worth $322,000 after buying an additional 1,108 shares during the last quarter.
-MetLife Investment Management LLC increased its position in Progress Software by 57.1% during the first quarter.
-MetLife Investment Management LLC now owns 23,303 shares of the software maker’s stock worth $1,097,000 after buying an additional 8,470 shares during the last quarter.
-Rhumbline Advisers increased its position in Progress Software by 7.3% during the first quarter.
-Rhumbline Advisers now owns 111,895 shares of the software maker’s stock worth $5,269,000 after buying an additional 7,594 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its position in Progress Software by 14.9% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 38,088 shares of the software maker’s stock worth $1,794,000 after buying an additional 4,951 shares during the last quarter.
+Several institutional investors have recently modified their holdings of the company.
+Penserra Capital Management LLC lifted its holdings in shares of Progress Software by 50.0% during the first quarter.
+Penserra Capital Management LLC now owns 2,622 shares of the software maker’s stock valued at $123,000 after purchasing an additional 874 shares during the last quarter.
+Captrust Financial Advisors raised its position in Progress Software by 75.1% during the first quarter.
+Captrust Financial Advisors now owns 3,525 shares of the software maker’s stock valued at $166,000 after buying an additional 1,512 shares during the period.
+PNC Financial Services Group Inc. raised its position in Progress Software by 19.4% during the first quarter.
+PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock valued at $322,000 after buying an additional 1,108 shares during the period.
+Brinker Capital Investments LLC raised its position in Progress Software by 4.8% during the first quarter.
+Brinker Capital Investments LLC now owns 7,062 shares of the software maker’s stock valued at $333,000 after buying an additional 325 shares during the period.
+Finally, Jane Street Group LLC raised its position in Progress Software by 25.7% during the first quarter.
+Jane Street Group LLC now owns 7,419 shares of the software maker’s stock valued at $349,000 after buying an additional 1,516 shares during the period.
 Institutional investors and hedge funds own 98.90% of the company’s stock.

 Progress Software Corporation develops, deploys, and manages business applications.
 The company offers OpenEdge, a development software, which builds multi-language applications for secure deployment across various platforms and devices, as well as cloud; developer tools that consists of components for user interface development for Web, mobile, desktop, chat, and AR/VR apps, as well as automated application testing and reporting tools; Sitefinity, a web content management and customer analytics platform; Corticon, a business rules management system that provides applications with decision automation and change process, and decision-related insight capabilities.